jasperol/MLinPractice/Documentation.md

 ### Results

-How do the baselines perform with respect to the evaluation metrics?
 The baseline of 'always false' provides a promising result as 90% of the tweets are classified as non-viral.
 Therefore the accuracy is 90% (what percentage did I get right?), however the precision, recall and f1 score will all be 0 or NaN.